trading-tournaments.com

 From newcomer to verified — public trader brand 101

 A trader's reputation isn't built by what they post on social media.
 It's built by what's verifiable through external sources — championships, audited records, peer citations.
-Here's how to build a trading brand that survives scrutiny instead of collapsing under it.

 By Vitaly Kaminsky